Matoo125/blog/content/post/2020-05-18-April-2020-Newsletter.md

 [https://covid19policywatch.org/](https://covid19policywatch.org/)

+# The end sooner than expected
+I wanted to write about more things, but I didn't find enough time, so for the sake of not getting stuck, I decided to go ahead and publish it like this.
+Below are the keywords that might be used in the future.

 ## Plants

 After several months of “planning” I have finally bought plants, and they are amazing (and still alive).

-[photo]

-Other things I wanted to write about, but have to keep them for next month.
+[I should insert photo here]

 ## Productivity systems